dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Face Down
       1. A card is "face down" if it's physically positioned so the card back is showing.
 Cards in some zones are normally kept face down.
 See section 4, "Zones."
-      2.A status a permanent may have.
+      2. A status a permanent may have.
 See rule 110.6 and rule 702.36, "Morph."
-      3.Face-down spells have additional rules.
+      3. Face-down spells have additional rules.
 See rule 707, "Face-Down Spells and Permanents," and rule 702.36, "Morph."

    Face Up
       1. A card is "face up" if it's physically positioned so the card front is showing.
 Cards in some zones are normally kept face up.
 See section 4, "Zones."
-      2.A default status a permanent may have.
+      2. A default status a permanent may have.
 See rule 110.6 and rule 702.36, "Morph."

    Fading
       A keyword ability that limits how long a permanent remains on the battlefield.
 See rule 702.31, "Fading."